American University of Malta: Organization and administration

-The American University of Malta has a Board of Trustees which is headed by Prince Jean of Luxembourg as Chairman and Hani Salah as Vice-Chairman as of 2022–23.
-The university's administration also includes President Michel Najjar and Provost Nabil Fares.
+As of 2022-23, the American University of Malta is governed by a board of trustees led by Prince Jean of Luxembourg as chairman and Hani Salah as vice-chairman.
+The university's administration is overseen by Provost Prof. Jim R. Bozeman.

 As of 2023, the university has 20 faculty members.

 Academic profile

 AUM holds a university license from the NCFHE (License Number: 2016-002).
 This license states that AUM is fully authorized to deliver academic degree programs at levels 6 (Bachelors), 7 (Masters), and 8 (Doctorate), according to the Malta Qualifications Framework and the European Qualification for Framework for Lifelong Learning.

 AUM offers 10 undergraduate and 3 graduate degrees in the areas of Business, Engineering, Technology and Arts.
 The American standard for a liberal arts education combines a general and a specialized type of education.
 The general one focuses on a broad approach to education, while the specialized one is simply the major that takes an in-depth approach.

 Students in all undergraduate academic programs at AUM must complete the General Education Program.
 Students are required to take a set of courses outside their major to develop their understanding of broad disciplinary areas and the connections between and among them.
-The General Education requirements are a total of 41-42 US/82- 84 ETCS credits.
+The General Education requirements are a total of 41–42 US/82- 84 ETCS credits.

 Admissions

 The American University of Malta is open to receiving both domestic Maltese students and international students from all over the world.
 All applicants can apply for their degree of choice online by submitting all the necessary documents.
 All programs at the AUM are taught in English.
-Candidates must provide proof of English proficiency in order to receive full admission to the University.
+Candidates must provide proof of English proficiency to receive full admission to the university.

 Candidates without the proper documentation or low proficiency may begin their studies through the English for Academic Purposes pathway program.
-The EAP program at the American University of Malta is designed to help students who meet all the requirements for admissions except for the language proficiency and need to improve their English language skills in order to begin their degree program.
+The EAP program at the American University of Malta is designed to help students who meet all the requirements for admissions except for the language proficiency and need to improve their English language skills to begin their degree program.
 This program will help students improve their skills in Listening, Speaking, Reading and Writing to help them succeed once they start their degree.